ella-yw/Confusiontorix/README.md

-# Confusiontorix
+# Confusionix
-A precise brain computer interface utilizing transfer-learning to detect personalized confusion levels in a subject through their EEG oscillatory signals.
+A brain computer interface to detect an individual's confusion levels from their EEG oscillatory signals using transfer learning.